purin-san/fastfetch/README.md

 ```
 **Note on Line Breaks**

 You can remove the line breaks ("break") in the config file if you want.
 I put them there so you can't see my username, and the hostname at the command line.
+The same applies to the spaces in the ascii.txt file.

 ## Terminal transparency: